ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 22
 You are given N pairs of numbers.
 In every pair, the first number is always smaller than the second number.
 A pair (c, d) can follow another pair (a, b) if b < c.
 Chain of pairs can be formed in this fashion.
 You have to find the longest chain which can be formed from the given set of pairs.
+# Day 23
+Given a binary tree, find its height.